-BERNARD (m): Bellhop who gets drawn into the lives of the hotel guests and who is falling for Natasha.

-NATASHA (w): Housekeeper and love interest of Bernard.

-MRS./MR. HUMPHRIES (a): Hotel manager who is strict with the staff but ingratiating with the guests.

-JENNY/JEREMY (a): High energy, often annoying Kids Club Captain.

-MARTHA (w): Hotel concierge who has a zest for life.

-HELGA/HANS (a): Grumpy hotel masseuse.

-MOM-TO-BE (w): Extremely pregnant woman who just wants to enjoy her babymoon.

-DAD-TO-BE (m): Her concerned husband.

-DAUGHTER/SON (a): Teenager who spends all his/her time online and now fears life in the real world.

-MOTHER/FATHER (a): Parent of daughter/son who wants to show how great the world is outside of a screen.

-JOHN SPENCER (m): Man on a business trip who needs help remembering that there's more to life than work.

-MOM (w): Frazzled mother who needs a break.

-DAD (m): Her equally frazzled husband.

-KIDS 1-3 (a): Their children, ages 5-12, with a lot of energy.
+- BERNARD (m): Bellhop who gets drawn into the lives of the hotel guests and who is falling for Natasha. - NATASHA (w): Housekeeper and love interest of Bernard. - MRS./MR. HUMPHRIES (a): Hotel manager who is strict with the staff but ingratiating with the guests. - JENNY/JEREMY (a): High energy, often annoying Kids Club Captain. - MARTHA (w): Hotel concierge who has a zest for life. - HELGA/HANS (a): Grumpy hotel masseuse. - MOM-TO-BE (w): Extremely pregnant woman who just wants to enjoy her babymoon. - DAD-TO-BE (m): Her concerned husband. - LUCY/LUCAS (a): 8- to 11-year-old child, who lives in the hotel and whose parents are frequently away. - DAUGHTER/SON (a): Teenager who spends all his/her time online and now fears life in the real world. - MOTHER/FATHER (a): Parent of daughter/son who wants to show how great the world is outside of a screen. - BACKPACKERS 1-4 (a): Young adults, ages 18-22, who are exploring the world on a budget but whose hostel fell through, forcing them to stay at the hotel. - JOHN SPENCER (m): Man on a business trip who needs help remembering that there's more to life than work. - BRIDE (w): Woman on her honeymoon. - GROOM (m): Man on his honeymoon. - MOM (w): Frazzled mother who needs a break. - DAD (m): Her equally frazzled husband. - KIDS 1-3 (a): Their children, ages 5-12, with a lot of energy.